GTK-teaching/bl5632-nf-lenski/README.md

 This seems to work, and makes for another good tag point.

-## tag 01-TrimGalore
+## TAG: 01-TrimGalore

-If you check out this tag you should be able to run with `nextflow run main.nf -profile awsbatch --input data/samplesheet.csv``
+If you check out this tag you should be able to run with `nextflow run main.nf --input data/samplesheet.csv --outdir results`
 - This version should place the trimmed results and fastqc results into the outdir.
 - This version records software versions.